pytorch/tutorials/CONTRIBUTING.md

   examples of how to use specific features, which differentiates them from full-length tutorials.
 Recipes can be interactive or non-interactive.

+## Interactive (notebook) vs Non-interactive (reStructuredText) ##

+We prefer interactive (notebook) based tutorials for PyTorch.
+Their interactive nature enhances their pedagogical value.
+Also, because these tutorials are run when they are built, it is easier to verify that they are still working correctly as PyTorch (or dependent libraries) are periodically updated.

+All that said, there are circumstances in which reStructuredText tutorials are indicated.
+For example, if the tutorial has special hardware requirements, such as needing multiple GPUs, which would not be supported on common workstations--or on Google Colab.
+Another example, would be if the tutorial required a language, such as C++, that wasn't supported in Jupyter notebooks.

 # Managing data that is used by your tutorial